Are There Links between Neuropathy and Diet?

-Peripheral neuropathy and related forms of neuropathic pain have been closely associated with deficiencies of vitamin B12.
-Millions of people in the United States are deficient in vitamin B12, not only because of an overall lack of dietary intake, but also because certain diseases and health conditions interfere with the body’s ability to absorb vitamin B12.
+Peripheral neuropathy and related forms of neuropathic pain have been closely associated with deficiencies in vitamin B12.
+Millions of people in the United States are deficient in vitamin B12, not only because of an overall lack of dietary intake but also because certain diseases and health conditions interfere with the body’s ability to absorb vitamin B12.
 Anemia, autoimmune diseases, multiple sclerosis, gastritis, Crohn’s disease, HIV and pancreatic diseases all deplete the body’s ability to absorb vitamin B12.

 Many vegetarians and vegans suffer from vitamin B12 deficiencies, as animal products are the only recognized dietary source of this nutrient.
 If you are vegan or vegetarian, it is strongly recommended that you take vitamin B12 supplements to prevent possible anemia and nerve damage.